 Boars are largely nocturnal.
 With the exception of the breeding season, male boars are usually solitary, however, young males can form groups when they are initially pushed out by the females.
 Sows live in groups with their offspring and are generally led by the oldest female.

 Captive boar have been present in the UK in small numbers over the last few centuries, as part of private collections, zoos and farms.
 An increase in farmed boar over the last 40 years, has seen escapes from captivity occurring since the 1970’s.
-The number of escapees increased in the 1990’s as farming for boar increased in popularity.
 The mid-1990’s saw reports of wild boar breeding in Kent and East Sussex; DEFRA issued a news release confirming the presence of two populations of wild boar on 21st October 1998.

 As a former native species, boar are adapted to survive in UK climatic conditions and appear to be finding enough food and sufficient habitat to survive and breed in the wild.
-There are currently thought to be between 500 and 1,000 wild animals in the UK.
-The largest populations are in Kent, East Sussex and the Forest of Dean, with others in Devon, Bedfordshire, Dorset and Scotland.
+There are currently thought to be between 500 and 1,000 wild animals in the UK, predominantly in the south of the country and Scotland.
+Numbers of boar are reportedly growing.

 Impacts and Conflicts

-One of main concerns is whether they pose a danger to humans.
+One of the main concerns is whether they pose a danger to humans.
 Wild boar are large strong animals that can move quickly for their size.
 They will naturally defend their young if need be and can be dangerous if cornered.
 However, as is the case with most wild animals, they generally don’t launch unprovoked attacks on people.
 Boars are known to have poor eyesight but an excellent sense of smell; this means that they often move towards people and dogs to find out more about them, which can be interpreted as aggression.
-Dogs have been reportedly attacked in the Forest of Dean, but so far there is no commonality to the circumstances.

-In some areas, wild boar have been responsible for rooting up areas of amenity grassland, verges, parks and sports pitches, which has not been appreciated by the local community.
+In some areas, wild boar have been responsible for rooting up amenity areas, which has not been appreciated by the local community.
 Wild boar have also been linked to exacerbating social isolation in the elderly and vulnerable, by putting people off from going out after dark in areas where boar are known to be present.
 Road traffic accidents are also reported as a concern.

 Boar have been known to feed on crops, this inevitably gives rise to conflict with farmers.
 There are also concerns about them spreading disease to livestock – they are known to carry bTB.